complyue/haskit/README.md

 is so great.

-At times, you just can not gain understandings of that grade, without trials, i.e. experiments with your data and workflows, that might include your users and even your suppliers, and that normally invole some software powering the run of your trial business.
+At times, you just can not gain understandings of that grade, without trials, i.e. experiments with your data and workflows for currently running business, that might include your users and even your suppliers.

-You have plenty, practical choices besides **Haskell**
+And that normally involve some pieces of software powering the run of your trials, where you have plenty, practical choices, besides **Haskell**

 - **C/C++** for raw machine performance
 - **Python** for fast iterations